Skip to main content

 • "Visit Web Page" activities are sent to Marketo when a reader views a new webpage, in this case, a new page in a Turtl Doc.
 The activity contains information such as the Referrer URL, Webpage URL, and more.

-• "Clicked Link on Web Page" activities are sent to Marketo when a reader clicks a link on a webpage, this includes http/s, tel, and mailto links.
-Within Turtl Docs, this activity is generated for any internal or external link clicks, a click on the "Read On" button from a Surf Page, any external sharing links on the Doc or a widget, PDF Downloads, and more.
+• "Clicked Link on Web Page" activities are sent to Marketo when a reader clicks a link on a webpage.
+This includes http/s, tel, and mailto links.
+Within Turtl Docs, this activity is generated for any internal or external link clicks, a click on the "Read On" button from a Title page, any external sharing links on the Doc or a widget, PDF Downloads, and more.

 "Visit Web Page" and "Clicked Link on Web Page" activities are collected for both known and anonymous visitors within Marketo.

-Please refer to Munchkin behavior section to learn more.
+Please refer to the Munchkin behavior section to learn more.

 How do these events appear in Marketo?